The Savage (song)

-"The Savage" is a song by British group the Shadows, released as a single in November 1961.
+"The Savage" is an instrumental track by British group the Shadows, released as a single in November 1961.
 It peaked at number 10 on the UK Singles Chart.

 Background and release

 "The Savage" was released as a "double-sided hit" with "Peace Pipe".
 Both songs were written and produced by Norrie Paramor and the single was released to promote the film The Young Ones, which starred Cliff Richard.

 Reviewing for Disc, Don Nicholl described "The Savage" as "a quite, twangy offering with quick, turbulent pace to it".
 He described "Peace Pipe" as "a more mellow melody.
 Flows along smoothly and is neatly played by the group".